 Happijac Engineer, Gary Scothem, flew-out to the Mid-Atlantic Truck Camper Rally to host a seminar and install a set of Happijac 4800-HD jacks for an install story, and review.

-The stars lined up in the late winter of 2014 and I had one of those big ideas that I later wonder if I should have kept to myself.
+The stars lined up and I had one of those big ideas that I later wonder if I should have kept to myself.
 I was on the phone with Aaron Rasmussen, Happijac Company’s General Manager, talking about their Happijac 4800-HD jacks.
 I was giving him a hard time because (a) he didn’t tell me about the 4800-HD jacks, (b) he didn’t tell me about the 4800-HD jacks, and (c) he didn’t tell me about the 4800-HD jacks.
 We had learned about these new jacks from Greg Tucknies at Adventurer Manufacturing, who later got a TCM Gold Star for his assistance.

 In the middle of giving Aaron a hard-time, I got the idea that we could have Happijac send us a set of their new 4800-HD jacks for an installation and article.
 Surely we could find an aging multi-slide truck camper for the install.
 But who did we know who had an older multi-slide that needed upgraded jacks, and might be actually willing to let us perform the operation?